 Vancouver to London

-The bags were collected which made us look like pack mules with each of us double bagging.
+The bags were collected, which made us look like pack mules with each of us double-bagging.
 Gastown was a 15 min stroll so we explored the older-looking part of town with the steam clock and flat-iron-shaped building.
-It is a pretty area with an industrial look we appreciated before trekking to Yaletown as we made our way to the Airport.
-The metro was fast and cheap as we went to Vancouver International Airport where we checked our bags in and waited for the flight to Calgary.
-We did lengths of the terminals and picked up some small last minute souvenirs for ourselves and family before boarding.
+It is a pretty area with an industrial look, which we appreciated before trekking to Yaletown as we made our way to the Airport.
+The metro was fast and cheap as we went to Vancouver International Airport, where we checked our bags in and waited for the flight to Calgary.
+We did lengths of the terminals and picked up some small last-minute souvenirs for ourselves and our family before boarding.

 Calgary Airport